Every day, it seems, there is a news article on faith deconstruction, focusing on individuals who have renounced or abandoned their Christian faith.

 Perhaps you, or someone you know, are going through a deep season of doubt and introspection about faith.

 I’ve had periods of doubting faith, wondering not only what I believed but why I believed it.
-Yet, when I learned to embrace these seasons, I felt that my faith grew stronger.
+Yet, my confidence grew stronger when I learned to embrace these seasons.
 I didn’t know it, but I was in the process of deconstructing and reconstructing my faith.

-Here are a few things I’ve learned about Faith Deconstruction in the process.
+Here are a few things I’ve learned about Faith Deconstruction.

-In recent years, the term faith deconstruction has become synonymous with a critical rejection of everything connected to a once-held faith.
+In recent years, faith deconstruction has become synonymous with a critical rejection of everything connected to a once-held faith.

 Because of this association, many churches are reluctant to use the term.